curbcoin/Curb/White Paper v1.md

 For the consumer, finding available parking is extremely simple.
 This eliminates the stress of driving in circles looking for space on a busy day.

+For the seller, taking forms of payment in cryptocurrency far beat common payment gateways.
+Parking spaces are now investments.